floleuerer/fastai-docker-deploy/README.md

 ## Adopt project

-To use this App with your own fastai2 image classification model, you have to make some adjustments.
+To use this App with your own fastai image classification model, you have to make some adjustments.

 ### Hostname
 The hostname "dog-or-hotdog.meansqua.red" has to be replaced with your hostname in the following files: